Skip to content

 Before you begin

-• The app subdomain of your OPAQUE deployment to invoke workflows via the SDK.
-This is the domain configured during deployment (for example, through Azure Marketplace).
+• The app subdomain of your OPAQUE deployment.
 If you’re not sure where to find it, ask your workspace admin.

 Workflow lifecycle

-After approval, you launch the workflow to activate it as a persistent, callable service.
-At this point, the workflow’s structure and definition are locked.
-You can stop or restart it, but you can’t modify its definition without returning it to draft.
+Once approved, you launch the workflow to activate it as a persistent, callable service.
+At this point, the workflow's definition is locked—you can stop or restart it, but to make changes you must return it to draft and go through review again.

 Start by navigating to the workspace where your workflow will live.